 Teams, tales and tips – a guide to the local game

 Both these Highland League clubs had been founded back in 1885.
 Caledonian, in blue, based at Telford Street Park by the Caledonian Canal, were the most successful club in the Highland League.
 Of their 18 titles, the 1982-83 championship was won without a single defeat.
-A decade later, shortly before the merger, ‘Caley’ made it to the fourth round of the Scottish Cup.
+A decade later, shortly before the merger, ‘Caley’ made it to the Fourth Round of the Scottish Cup.

 Their local rivals Inverness Thistle, in red and black, played at Kingsmills Park.
 Winners of the Highland League eight times, including the inaugural one in 1894, the Jags lost out on a place in the Scottish League in the early 1970s by one vote to another Thistle, Ferranti, from Edinburgh.
 The club’s remote location, more than 250km by road from the capital, probably counted against them.